-Chapter Three-Ethical and Responsible AI Responsible AI is an emerging field focused on promoting inclusive, transparent and fair (i.e., non-biased) AI practices to prevent undesirable outcomes.
+Chapter Three-Ethical and Responsible Al

+Responsible AI is a dynamic field focused on managing Al risk while promoting transparent Al practices to prevent undesirable outcomes.
 Various publications and frameworks have been developed to ensure that AI systems act fairly, operate as intended, and are held accountable for their results.
-This chapter introduces the concept of Responsible AI and delves into its foundations and associated research, outlines evolving standard and guidance from across the Public Sector and industry, and provides a sample governance framework consisting of principles, a System Development Life Cycle (SDLC) and an AI System Review Process.
+This chapter introduces the concept of Responsible AI and delves into its foundations and associated research, outlines evolving standards and guidance from across the Public Sector and industry, and provides a sample governance frame-work consisting of principles, a System Development Life Cycle (SDLC), best practices in risk management and an AI System Review Process.
 These elements work together to promote compliance, provide clear instructions and build trust in AI systems in this developing field.
-The chapter presents an example Responsible AI Review Process (illustrated in Figure 3 and described in the chapter), highlighting the roles of key stakeholders such as the AI Review Committee (ARC) and the AI Review Board (ARB).
+The chapter presents key risk categories organizations may want to address in developing AI solutions (illustrated in Figure 3 and described in the chapter) and an example Responsible Al Review Process, highlighting the roles of key stakeholders such as the Al Review Committee (ARC) and the AI Review Board (ARB).
 The ARC and ARB collaborate to ensure that organizations comply with Responsible AI principles.
 As part of this process, project teams submit AI system proposals for review by the ARB, which assesses adherence to guidelines.
 Approved projects are then monitored by an ARC that offers technical implementation guidance.

 In closing, the chapter encourages organizations pursuing Responsible AI to prioritize compliance and actively work to mitigate risks.
 By establishing a strong ethical foundation and effective governance, organizations can maximize the benefits of AI while minimizing unintended consequences.